-- Audiologists: An audiologist works with people who have hearing difficulties, often selecting and fitting them with hearing aids.
-He also tries to find ways to help those with hearing impairments rehabilitate, as well as recommending ways to prevent further hearing loss.
+An audiologist works with people who have hearing difficulties, often selecting and fitting them with hearing aids.
+They also search for ways to help rehabilitate those with hearing impairments, as well as recommending ways to prevent further hearing loss.

-- Speech Therapist: These therapists aid those with speech disorders in gaining the coordination or strengthening the muscles needed to properly pronounce sounds and words.
-Speech therapists use a variety of speech exercises to get rid of a stutter or a lisp, for example.
+These therapists aid those with speech disorders in gaining the coordination or strengthening the muscles needed to properly pronounce sounds and words.
+Speech therapists may use speech exercises to help correct a stutter or a lisp, for example.

-- Children's Hearing Specialist: The communication disorder equivalent of a pediatrician, these specialists focus on the disorders most commonly found in children.
-They also provide advice on the prevention of communication disorders.
+The communication disorder equivalent of a pediatrician, these specialists focus on the disorders most commonly found in children.
+They also advise clients and their families on the prevention of communication disorders.